 Stock market indices can be created based on a number of different characteristics.
 The most common characteristic is size, where an index will include the largest companies on a particular stock market.

-Stock indices are useful for investors because they can be used as a benchmark to measure the performance of their own stocks.
-It is common for investors to try and out-perform a specific index.
+Stock indices are useful for investors because they can be used as a benchmark to measure the performance of their own portfolio.

 Copyright © 2021 Methodology